 A researched study on two of art's most fundamental themes, "Color and Light" bridges the gap between abstract theory and practical knowledge.

-Norman Rockwell Museum Family Guide for the exhibition "Dancing Princesses: The Fairy Tale Art of Ruth Sanderson."
+Family guide for the exhibition, "Dancing Princesses: The Fairy Tale Art of Ruth Sanderson."

 Regarded as the “Dean of American Illustrators,” Dean Cornwell was the instructor and idol of a generation of illustrators.